formkiq/docs.formkiq.com/docs/platform/costs.md

 | 1.8 TB  | $0.135 / GB | $243 |

 :::note
-In a two AZ domain, you lose cross-AZ replication if one AZ is disrupted, which can further reduce availability.
+In a two-AZ domain, you lose cross-AZ replication if one AZ is disrupted, which can further reduce availability.
 You also lose half your capacity, which can be more disruptive.
 :::